techidaily/site-win11-tips/source/_posts/post-update-failure-navigating-disconnect-in-windows-discord.md

  One of the most common causes for a failed Discord update is a sluggish or inconsistent internet connection.
 Hence, before trying any advanced troubleshooting tips, you should rule out any issues with your internet connection.

- Test your internet connection by loading a few websites or visiting one of the[best websites for testing your internet speed](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
+ Test your internet connection by loading a few websites or visiting one of the [best websites for testing your internet speed](https://www.makeuseof.com/best-free-websites-test-internet-speed/) .
 Additionally, if you’re using a VPN connection, temporarily disable it to see if that fixes the issue.

 ## 2\.
 Give Discord a Fresh Start